ChicoState/DesignAndMaintenance/design-patterns/singleton-NodeJS/README.md

 ![UML of Records class implemented as a Singleton](singleton.png)

+# Implementation
+In this example, we have considered a user class with two variables

+We will create two instances named instance1 and instance2

+We will use the different instances to set variables

+Alert `same instance` if both the instances are same

 ## JavaScript example

 In this example we will create two instances and they refer to sigle instance of the class.
 The alert shows that